 Examining the Setting and Mount

+While not a direct test of the stone itself, the way a diamond is set can offer significant clues.
+Real diamonds are valuable, so they are typically set in high-quality metals like platinum, white gold, yellow gold (10K, 14K, 18K), or palladium.
 Look for hallmarks inside the band.
 You’ll often see stamps like ‘PT’, ‘Plat’, ’10K’, ’14K’, ’18K’, or ‘585’ (which indicates 14K gold).
 If the setting is made of sterling silver, silver, or is plated base metal (look for stamps like ‘C.Z.’ or ‘Silver’), it’s highly unlikely that the stone is a real diamond.
-Jewelers simply wouldn’t set a genuine diamond in such inexpensive material.
+Jewelers simply wouldn’t set a genuine diamond in such inexpensive materials.

 The Heat Conductivity Test (Use with Caution!)